 GISE costs $475 for a five-day session.
 This tuition includes five full days of program activities from 8:30 AM - 4:30 PM.
 Lunch is not provided.
 Students should bring a bag lunch every day.
 All instructional costs, supplies, and equipment are included.

 Need based scholarships are available.
 Please see information below.

 When and Where is It?

 GISE will be held on the University of Michigan campus in Ann Arbor.
 One session will be offered: Monday - Friday, June 15 – June 19, 2020, 8:30 AM - 4:30 PM.

 Students attending the program will meet each morning on the UM Central Campus.
 Throughout the day, campers move with their UM student leaders to different instructional settings around central, north and the medical school campus.

-Optional early drop-off and late pick-up is available for an additional fee.
+Optional early drop-off and late pick-up is available for a small fee.